maxvfischer/DIY-CNC-machine/README.md

 ![assemble_carriage_49](./images/build/frame/assemble_carriage_49.jpg)

 A bradawl and a hammer were used to make indentations at the center of the two holes.
-Cutting fluid were applied and a 3 mm drill was used to drill the holes, followed by a M4 drill tap.
+Cutting fluid was applied and a 3 mm drill was used to drill the holes, followed by a M4 drill tap.
 The cable chain was then attached to the bridge beam using 2 25 mm M4 screws.

 ![assemble_carriage_50](./images/build/frame/assemble_carriage_50.jpg)